rndpoc/chatbot/README.md

 # chatbot
-sample chatbot for facebook messenger with lex
+sample chatbot for facebook messenger done with Dailogflow and Python based flask application